djkato/euterpe-source/README.md

 ## Test this workspace

 Run `npx nx server player-web-test` to see the music player in a minimal demo.
+Run `npx nx server visualizer-web-test` to see the music player in a minimal demo.

 ## Build

 Run `npx nx build player` to build the player.
+Run `npx nx build visualizer` to build the player.

 ## Publish